databladeio/analysts-getting-started/README.md

 You can add multiple sources to bring in disparate data that is functionally related together into the same project.

-Once you've set up your queries, hit the **Refresh Data** button at the top of the Project interface to fetch the data.
+Once you've set up your queries, hit the **Run Query** button at the top of the Project interface to fetch the data.
 You will see your results appear as tabs on the right side of the interface.

 ### Cleansing and Normalizing Data